elastos/Elastos.NET/README.md

 # Contributions

-We sincerely hope developers from Elastos community around world to join with us.
+We sincerely hope developers from Elastos community around the world join us.

 # License
 This project is licensed under the terms of the [MIT license](https://github.com/elastos/Elastos.NET/blob/master/LICENSE).